molgenis/molgenis_apps-legacy/doc/compute/01_compute_introduction.md

 <tr><td>Adri</td></tr>
 </table>

-*Explanation:* The idea of the worksheet is as follows.
-The first row contains parameter names (c.q. target types), comma separated.
+*Explanation:* The first row contains parameter names (c.q. target types), comma separated.
 In our case we only have one parameter, called `guest`.
 Each of the following rows contains the parameters values.
 When running \mc, the protocols are subsequently applied to each of the values.
 I.e., in our example, we will generate a different invitation script for each of our guests.

 ###Script generation
 You need at least two command line parameters to generate the scripts: `input` and `id`.
 The first parameter (`input`) refers to the directory in which you have stored your `workflow.csv`, `protocol` directory,`parameters.csv` and `worksheet.csv`.
 Alternatively, you may specify each of these files individually by `-workflow`, `-protocols`, `-parameters`, `-worksheet`.
 The second parameter (`id`) refers to the name you give your analysis run.
 This will automatically create a directory with the same name where all scripts will be generated.
 Alternatively, you may explicitly specificy `-scripts`, where the parameter `scripts` refers to the directory where \mc~will store the generated scripts.

 Let's now generate the scripts with the invitations by running the following command.
 We assume that you have put your workflow, parameters, worksheet files and protocols directory in a directory called `helloWorld`.

 >cd ..
 >sh molgenis\_compute.sh \
->-input=invitateWorkflow \
+>-input=invitationWorkflow \
 >-id=run01

 *Tip*: In your protocols, you may want to use the values of the command line parameters.
-However, be aware that the parameter names you have to use are slightly different from the command line parameters: `${McWorkflow}`,`${McProtocols}`, `${McParameters}`, `${McWorksheet}`, and `${McScripts\}`.
+However, be aware that the parameter names you have to use are slightly different from the command line parameters: `${McWorkflow}`,`${McProtocols}`, `${McParameters}`, `${McWorksheet}`, and `${McScripts}`.

-The second command line parameter (`id`) may have a different value, every time you generate.
-This may be useful, for example, in case you want to redo an analysis after slightly changing a protocol and compare the outcomes of both analyses.
-You could do so by making the {`McId`} parameter part of the file or directory names in which you store your output.
-In this way, you won't overwrite the output of the first analysis so that you can compare it with the outcome of our your second analysis.

 ###Review generated scripts
 So, how do the generated scripts in the `run01` directory look like?
 Let's first consider one of the five scripts that contain the invitations to our five guests: `run01/run01_s00_GuestInvitation_1.sh`.
 The script name is constructed as follows.